SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 Tree class consists of 1 attributes: `Employee employee` and a `constructor` that takes `employee` as a parameter and assigne it to the `employee` attribute.
-Tree class also has the operations which should be performed in the tree, like the tree traversal.

 - TreeNode class